 Talk it out with your partner

-Don’t try to hide your erectile dysfunction from your partner, or to avoid discussing it out of embarrassment or shame.
-Remember, your partner may be just as confused and upset by your erectile dysfunction as you were, so try initiating a frank and open discussion of the issue.
+Communication is key: don’t try to hide your erectile dysfunction from your partner, or avoid discussing it out of embarrassment or shame.